Apple unveils iPhone 15 Pro with titanium case, holds line on prices

 The event at Apple's Cupertino, California, headquarters comes amid lingering economic uncertainty, especially in China, Apple's third-largest market where it faces challenges from expanded restrictions on using its iPhones in government offices and the first new flagship phone in several years from Huawei Technologies.

+Huawei raised its second-half shipment target for the new Mate 60 series smartphone, which has satellite capability, by 20 per cent, the country's official Securities Times reported on Tuesday (Sept 12) shortly before the Apple event.

-The announcements largely met expectations and shares were down 1.7per cent after the first hour of the event.
+Apple did not deliver any blockbuster surprises, and shares closed down 1.7 per cent after the event.

-Apple said the iPhone 15 Pro Max - the largest phone the company makes - will have a new camera lens with a longer optical zoom than previous models.
-The lenses uses a series of prisms to emulate the performance of a longer lens.

-Apple also said that the new USB-C connector on iPhone 15 Pro models will allow videographers to record high-quality video directly to an external hard drive, making it easier to use the phone as a professional video camera.

 Apple also said the iPhone 15 Pro can capture what it calls "spatial videos" by using two of the device's cameras to capture a three-dimensional video.
 Those videos will be viewable on Apple's Vision Pro headset that is due out early next year, marketing chief Greg Joswiak said.

-Apple also showed off a new Series 9 Watch with a feature called "double tap" where users tap thumb and finger together twice, without touching the watch, in order to perform tasks like answering a phone call.

-The Apple Watch Ultra 2 has new features for cycling and diving and what Apple said is the brightest screen it has ever made.
-The Series 9 will start at US$399 and the Ultra 2 watch will start at US$799 and be available Sept.
-22.
+The outdoor sports-focused Apple Watch Ultra 2 has new features for cycling and diving and what Apple said is the brightest screen it has ever made.
+The Series 9 will start at US$399 and the Ultra 2 watch will start at US$799 and be available on Sept 22.

 Read more of the latest in